How to contact us

 The partitioning of time between clinical and research experience will depend on the interests and needs of the candidate.
 A combined Rheumatology and Allergy program is also offered.
 Fellowship applicants must be on track to have completed three years of internal medicine residency (PGY 1-3) by the time the Rheumatology training program is to commence.

-Clinical and Translational Science Award (CTSA) award to UC San Diego, with Gary Firestein MD as the Principal Investigator.
-Choices include clinical-translational research in immune modulation, quantitative genomics and bioinformatics, clinical epidemiology, and outcomes research, as well as clinical trial methodology training at the Center for Innovative Therapy.
+Clinical and basic research training choices are particularly diverse, and are supported by NIH-funded T32 training program in rheumatic diseases (Robert Terkeltaub MD as the Principal Investigator), and the large Clinical and Translational Science Award (CTSA) award to UC San Diego, with Gary Firestein MD as the Principal Investigator.
+Choices include clinical-translational research in immune modulation, quantitative genomics and bioinformatics, clinical epidemiology, and outcomes research, as well as clinical trial methodology training at the Center for Innovative Therapy based of

-NIH-funded CREST program at UC San Diego.
+NIH-funded CREST program at UC San Diego which is offered through ACTRI.
 As a component of the CREST program, trainees have the opportunity to obtain either a Masters of Advanced Studies (MAS) or a Masters of Public Health (MPH) degree in conjunction with San Diego State University School of Public Health.

-Basic research opportunities in innate and adaptive immunity, inflammation biology, and translational immune modulation also are particularly diverse, and offered from more than 40 different mentors at UC San Diego (in Rheumatology, Pharmacology, Genetics, Immunology, Biology) and from closely affiliated La Jolla research institutions (including La Jolla Institute for Allergy and Immunology (LIAI), Sanford-Burnham Institute, and the J Craig Venter Institute.
+faculty, and more than 40 different mentors at UC San Diego (in Rheumatology, Pharmacology, Genetics, Immunology, Biology) and from closely affiliated La Jolla research institutions (including La Jolla Institute for Allergy and Immunology (LIAI), Sanford-Burnham Institute, and the J Craig Venter Institute, and others.